As well as delivering to local and regional priorities, England’s 15 Academic Health Science Networks work together on national programmes.

-England’s 15 Academic Health Science Networks are delivering seven programmes, developed regionally and selected for adoption and spread across the country during 2018-20.
-These are:
+These follow the first seven national programmes, developed regionally and selected for adoption and spread across the country during 2018-20.
+They were:

 - Emergency Laparotomy Collaborative

 A collaborative approach to improving standards of care for patients undergoing emergency laparotomy surgery.
-More here.

 - Serenity Integrated Mentoring (SIM)

 Bringing together police and healthcare professionals to make a positive difference to the lives of people with complex mental health needs.
-More here.

 - Transfers of Care Around Medicine (TCAM)

 Help for patients who need extra support taking prescribed medicines when they leave hospital.
-More here.